mikeinnz/cs50web/capstone/README.md

 #### Specifications:
 - Login/logout: using Django's built-in users and authentication system
-- Layout: using [Bootstrap dashboard] (https://getbootstrap.com/docs/5.1/examples/dashboard/).
+- Layout & Styling: using using Bootrap and [Bootstrap dashboard] (https://getbootstrap.com/docs/5.1/examples/dashboard/).
 - Each user can create their own inventory and sales data.
 They cannot access other users' data.
 - Inventory is loaded from the Django backend/admin.
 - Customers: